bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 Okay, and then I just wanna say watch the space as well, because in the last two weeks, there have been some proposals coming out for how we can prevent this DoS vector.

-Okay, and then a few other really cool bells and whistles that Offers has is, first of all, I've spoken about hop hints and why that's an issue and how we're revealing the UTXOs we actually intended to keep private, so Offers builds on using blinded paths instead of these hop hints.
+Okay, and then a few other really cool bells and whistles that Offers has is, first of all, I've spoken about hop-hints and why that's an issue and how we're revealing the UTXOs we actually intended to keep private, so Offers builds on using blinded paths instead of these hop-hints.

 And this is basically a way for Dave to tell Alice how she can find him in the network, or rather how she can construct a route to him in the network without revealing to her where he is in the network.
 Yeah, so I'm not gonna go into detail of that, but definitely look into it.